andysavidge/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ####   The output of the R script file is the tidy dataset **tidydata.txt** and was uploaded via the project webpage

 ## **tidydata.txt** info
-   Below is a table giving info about all the variables gotten by using the R function str() on the cleaned data that was used in writing the output **tidydata.txt** file.
+   Below is a table giving info about all the variables in the **tidydata.txt** file.

    Variable names were gotten from the features.txt and activity_labels.txt.
 These original variable names were all convert to lowercase [a-z] letters and all non [a-z] characters were removed.
 For name clarity the variable